How to Install WPS Office on Fedora 44

 Install WPS Office on Fedora

 Most readers who want WPS’s own Linux release should start with the RPM path.
-The Flatpak route makes more sense when easier updates and sandboxing matter more than matching the upstream package.
+Use the Flatpak route when Flathub’s update flow matters more than vendor-supported packaging.

 WPS Office is not currently available from Fedora’s standard repositories.
 If you would rather stay inside Fedora’s package ecosystem, the closest in-repo alternative is to install LibreOffice on Fedora Linux instead.